HenrikEckermann/James-Stein-and-Bayesian-partial-pooling/README.md

 ### James-Stein will help us achieve our goal.

-For each of the 18 players in the data, our goal is to the best job possible to use their initial batting average data (i.e., `hits` and `times_at_bat`) to predict their batting averages at the end of the season (i.e., `true_ba`).
+For each of the 18 players in the data, our goal is to the best job possible to use the batting average data for their first 45 times at bat (i.e., `hits` and `times_at_bat`) to predict their batting averages at the end of the season (i.e., `true_ba`).
 Before Stein, the conventional reasoning was their initial batting averages (i.e., `hits / times_at_bat`) are the best way to do this.
 It turns out that would be naïve.
 To see why, let

 -   `y` (i.e., *y*) = the batting average for the first 45 times at bat
 -   `y_bar` (i.e., $\\overline{y}$) = the grand mean for the first 45 times at bat